MianReplicate/AI-Roleplayer/README.md

 # How to Build/Host
 1. Download Java 21
-2. Build jar using shadowJar task
+2. Download latest jar release
-3. Run jar with a valid discord bot token as the first argument
+3. Run jar in terminal with a valid discord bot token as the first argument
 4. Continue on to "How to Use" for using the actual bot!

 # How to Use [(Public Invite)](https://discord.com/oauth2/authorize?client_id=1287923107604205630&permissions=8&integration_type=0&scope=bot)